-Comprise 10 faculty members and chair, all appointed by the Dean.
-Eight members (representing all four curricular years) and the chair shall be appointed after consultation with the Associate Deans of Academic Affairs, Student Affairs, and Diversity and Multicultural Affairs.
-The remaining two members, a Course Director and a Clerkship Director, shall be appointed after consultation with the chairs of the Pre-Clerkship Curriculum Subcommittee (PCS) and Clerkship Curriculum Subcommittee (CCS) chairs, respectively.
+- Comprise 10 faculty members and chair, all appointed by the Dean.
+Eight members (representing all four curricular years) and the chair shall be appointed after consultation with the Associate Deans of Medical Education, Student Affairs, and Diversity & Inclusion.
+The remaining two, a Course Director and a Clerkship Director, shall be appointed after consultation with the Pre-Clerkship Curriculum Subcommittee (PCS) and Clerkship Curriculum Subcommittee (CCS) chairs, respectively.
 No other member can be a course, course module, or clerkship director.
-The Associate Deans for Student Affairs, Academic Affairs, and Diversity and Multicultural Affairs, and the Director of Academic Enhancement shall serve ex officio, without vote.
+The Associate Deans of Student Affairs, Medical Education, Admissions, and Diversity & Inclusion, and the Director of Academic Enhancement shall serve ex officio, without vote.
 The Registrar shall act as secretary without vote.

 - Meet monthly, if required, during the academic term, and otherwise as needed at the call of the chair.